margittennosaar/HTML-CSS_REACT25K/02_week/02_exercises/box_model.md

 ### Footer
 1. Center the footer content using `margin: auto` and text alignment.
 2. Add padding for spacing and a background color that complements the header.
-3. Add hover effects to the social media or contact links.

 ## Step 4: Add Background Colors and Images
 1. Apply a subtle background color or gradient to the entire page.
 2. Add a background image to the **About Me** section.
    - Use `background-size: cover;` to ensure the image covers the section properly.
-3. Experiment with transparency using `rgba` or `opacity` to ensure text is readable over the background image.